 “President Aoun is forcing a dialogue, not just in higher education, but across the world on the change needed for individuals to be successful in an age of artificial intelligence,” says Ludden.
 “He is a great example of a catalyst for change, who is passionate about his organization and our learners, but is out in front of the pack leading the charge for a reimagined form of learning.”

 Nearly all organizations benefit from having team members with the ingenuity and initiative to spark change and positively influence those around them.
-That’s why an increasing number of employers are seeking leadership skills in staff across the business.
+This demand for effective leadership is why an increasing number of employers are seeking leadership skills in staff across the business.

 “In an era of accelerated disruptions, from economic to technology to globalization, leaders of today’s world need to succeed in a highly ambiguous environment, which requires critical thinking skills and bold decision making,” Ludden remarks.

-Gaining leadership skills opens up a world of opportunities to drive change in powerful ways and to advance your career.
+Gaining leadership skills opens up a world of opportunities to drive change in powerful ways, aid in your professional development, and to advance your career.
 To hone these skills, Ludden encourages “anyone looking to gain leadership skills to engage in a program that consists of experiential learning.
 Learning concepts while applying them in an experiential learning environment helps students gain valuable skills that can be immediately applied in the workplace.”

 “To me, the greatest leaders have an insatiable curiosity, are passionate about their team, and constantly push their organizations to transform and evolve.
 I think any trait—including leadership—can be learned, honed, and elevated when you are a lifelong learner and have a passion for learning in an experiential environment.”